ansys/pymapdl/doc/source/user_guide/hpc/pymapdl.rst

-For instance, to launch a PyMAPDL job which start a four cores MAPDL instance on a 10 CPUs SLURM job, you can use:
+For instance, to launch a PyMAPDL job which start a four cores MAPDL instance on a 10 CPU SLURM job, you can use:

 .. code-block:: bash